Department of Labor Logo United States Department of Labor

 The Boston-Cambridge-Newton, MA-NH Core Based Statistical Area covered in this release is comprised of Essex, Middlesex, Norfolk, Plymouth, Suffolk Counties in Massachusetts and Rockingham and Strafford Counties in New Hampshire.

-Information from this release will be made available to sensory impaired individuals upon request.
-Voice phone: 202-691-5200; Telecommunications Relay Service: 7-1-1.
+Information in this release will be made available to individuals with sensory impairments upon request.
+Voice phone: (202) 691-5200; Telecommunications Relay Service: 7-1-1.

 Table 1.
 Consumer Price Index for All Urban Consumers (CPI-U): Indexes and percent changes for selected periods, Boston-Cambridge-Newton, MA-NH, not seasonally adjusted